-The following post will outline 9 social media marketing tips and ideas from Roofing Webmasters.
+The following post outlines 9 social media marketing tips and ideas from Roofing Webmasters.

 1) Leverage Social Media to Rank on Google SERPs

-Reaching these homeowners requires the skill to produce and optimize short-form videos on these platforms, or at least the foresight to delegate this task to a capable employee or agency.
+Reaching these homeowners requires the skill to produce and optimize short-form videos on these platforms, or a deliberate decision to delegate the work.

 3) Integrate Social Media With Your Website